rextechs/AzureIoTBootcamp/Day1-HOL3.md

    1. Select your subscription and the Azure Stream Analytics Edge job that you created.
    1. Select **Save**.

-1. Once your Stream Analytics job is published to the storage container that you created, click on the module name to see how a Stream Analytics module is structured.
+2. Once your Stream Analytics job is published to the storage container that you created, click on the **Configure** of your ASA module to see how a Stream Analytics module is structured.

    The image URI points to a standard Azure Stream Analytics image.
 This is the same image used for every job that gets deployed to an IoT Edge device.

    The module twin is configured with a desired property called **ASAJobInfo**.
 The value of that property points to the job definition in your storage container.
 This property is how the Stream Analytics image is configured with your specific job information.

-1. Close the module page.
+3. Close the module page.

-1. Make a note of the name of your Stream Analytics module because you'll need it in the next step, then select **Next** to continue.
+4. Make a note of the name of your Stream Analytics module because you'll need it in the next step, then select **Next** to continue.

-1. Replace the default value in **Routes** with the following code.
+5. Replace the default value in **Routes** with the following code.
 Update all three instances of _{moduleName}_ with the name of your Azure Stream Analytics module.

     ```json
     {